-We, the survivors who volunteer at the United States Holocaust Museum, often receive letters from students who wish to engage with a Holocaust survivor as part of a school project.
+We, the survivors who volunteer at the United States Holocaust Memorial Museum, often receive letters from students who wish to engage with a Holocaust survivor as part of a school project.
 Tansi is a 15-year-old sophomore in high school in California.
 She must have researched our survivor biographies and been moved by my experience and wanted to learn more.
 Her sensitive letter prompted me to reply to her and praise her for her perceptive questions.

 I was very happy to read your letter in which you describe your hobbies of dancing and swimming.
 I am so proud of you for doing Bollywood dancing for ten years and being part of the Bollywood dance team at your high school.
 I am also happy to hear that you have been jazz dancing for three years and like to swim for fun.
 However, most of all, I am greatly impressed with the depth of your thinking about what happened during the Holocaust and your question about how it affected my life.
 I take pleasure in providing the following responses to your well thought-out questions.